Healthcare Devices Engineering Track – IDS – (old)

 04.67.14.96.21

-The "Health Device Engineering" (abbreviated as IDS) specialization aims to train students in the theoretical and practical mastery of technological concepts and devices applied to biomedicine.
-Co-certified by Montpellier 1 University (Faculty of Medicine) and Montpellier 2 University (Faculty of Science), the program is supervised by a team of teacher-researchers from both institutions.
-The educational and professional objectives of the specialization are to provide students with a high-level scientific education by equipping them with the skills to conceptualize and implement systems in the field of electronics applied to medicine.
+The “Healthcare Device Engineering” (IDS) program aims to equip students with a theoretical and practical mastery of technological concepts and devices applied to the biomedical field.
+Jointly accredited by the University of Montpellier 1 (Faculty of Medicine) and the University of Montpellier 2 (Faculty of Sciences), the program is led by a team of faculty members from both institutions.
+The educational and professional objectives of the specialization aim to provide students with a high-level scientific education by equipping them with the skills necessary to conceptualize and develop systems in the field of electronics applied to medicine.
 In particular, the program aims to:

-- Provide theoretical skills to enable the conceptualization of systems in the EEA/medical field.
+• Provide theoretical knowledge to enable the conceptualization of systems in the environmental, health, and medical fields

-In order to achieve this objective, students are provided with a foundation of basic knowledge through courses in analog and digital electronics and signal processing (analog, digital, image).
-The concepts covered are then developed in more specialized teaching units (TUs) drawing on the expertise of several Montpellier research laboratories heavily involved in the program [4-6].
-These modules cover topics such as sensors and biomedical instrumentation, medical robotics, neuroprosthetics, and human movement modeling and control.
+To achieve this goal, students are provided with a foundation of basic knowledge through courses in analog and digital electronics, as well as signal processing (analog, digital, and image).
+The concepts covered are then expanded upon in more specialized course units (UEs) that draw on the expertise of several Montpellier-based research laboratories heavily involved in the program [4-6].
+These modules cover, among other topics, sensors and biomedical instrumentation, medical robotics, neuro-prosthetics, and the modeling and control of human movement.

-Professional modules also enable students to acquire skills in scientific/medical and industrial project management or to learn about research careers in the health sector.
+In addition, career-oriented modules enable students to develop skills in scientific/medical and industrial project management or to gain an introduction to research careers in the health sector.

 REGISTRATION REQUIREMENTS

-The IDS specialization aims to meet growing demand from medical professionals for executives capable of working at the interface between the fields of medicine and engineering in the broadest sense.
-Due to the inherently multidisciplinary nature of these fields, students are recruited from three areas corresponding to the main skills covered by the program: Biology, Electronics, and Health.
-Consequently,anyone with a bachelor's degree or equivalent in Biology, EEA, Health, or STAPS may apply for admission to the first year of the Master's program.
-Similarly, the second year is accessible on the basis of an application, and opportunities for Validation of Acquired Experience (VAE) are available for those in continuing education.
+The IDS program is designed to meet the growing demand from medical professionals for professionals capable of working at the intersection of medicine and engineering in the broadest sense.
+Due to the inherently multidisciplinary nature of these fields, student recruitment is conducted within three streams corresponding to the program’s core areas of expertise: Biology, Electronics, and Health.
+Consequently,anyone holding a bachelor’s degree (L3) or equivalent in Biology, Environmental and Earth Sciences (EEA), Health, or Sports Science (STAPS) may apply for admission to the first year of the Master’s program.
+Similarly, admission to the second year is based on application review, and opportunities for Recognition of Prior Learning and Experience (VAE) are available for students in continuing education.

 In summary:

 Opportunities to pursue doctoral studies.
-The Montpellier laboratories associated with the program include:
+The Montpellier-based laboratories involved in the program include, among others:

-The "Health Device Engineering" specialization trains executives who will join research and development, production, or maintenance departments in companies or institutions in the health sector.
-At the interface between "Information and Communication Sciences and Technologies" and "Health," graduates will have roles requiring strong scientific, technical, and interpersonal skills combined with a good understanding of living systems.
-They will thus participate in providing technical advice to biomedical equipment design and marketing teams, as well as in training users (doctors, medical staff) when the devices are put into service.
-Employers are generally companies with an international market, which have invested heavily in the research and development of this equipment and which must comply with the very strict quality and reliability standards imposed on medical devices.
-The target professions include Technical Advisor, Application Engineer, and Technical Sales Representative.
-Career opportunities in research are also possible, as the Master's program is certified as both "Professional" and "Research."
+The “Healthcare Device Engineering” specialization trains professionals to work in research and development, production, or maintenance departments within companies or institutions in the healthcare sector.
+At the intersection of “Information and Communication Sciences and Technologies” and “Healthcare,” graduates will take on roles requiring strong scientific, technical, and interpersonal skills, combined with a solid understanding of living systems.
+They will thus contribute to providing technical advice to teams designing and marketing biomedical equipment, as well as to training users (doctors, medical staff) during the commissioning of devices.
+Employers are generally companies with an international market presence that have invested heavily in the research and development of this equipment and must comply with the very strict quality and reliability standards imposed on medical devices.
+Target career paths include, among others, Technical Advisor, Application Engineer, or Technical Sales Representative.
+Opportunities in research are also available, as the Master’s program is accredited as both “Professional” and “Research.”

-In terms of professions: R&D Engineer, Researcher, Biomedical Engineer, Application Engineer, Technical Advisor, Technical Sales Representative, etc.
+In terms of job roles: R&D Engineer, Researcher, Biomedical Engineer, Application Engineer, Technical Advisor, Technical Sales Representative …